DrewCarlson/ObjectStore/README.md

 ```

 The provided path must not exist or be an existing directory where files can be stored.
-Each value will be stored in a separate file using the hex encoded SHA1 sum of the key as the filename.
+Each value will be stored in a separate file using the hex encoded key as the filename.

 ### Secure Writers